 To reduce exposure, let furniture air out first in a ventilated area and search for green cleaners.
 Find alternatives to aerosol sprays or make your own air fresheners out of baking soda.

 Within the Walls

 It’s important to look inward when considering the health effects of a home.
-For people living in houses built before 1980, asbestos and lead exposure may be a threat.
+For people living in houses built before 1980, lead and asbestos exposure may be a threat.
 Asbestos is a fibrous mineral once found in insulation, vinyl flooring and other building materials.
 It has been linked to several cancers, including asbestos-related lung cancer and mesothelioma, a cancer affecting about 2,500 people in the U.S. annually.
 Lead is a heavy metal that was used in the production of pipes and paints and is similarly dangerous.
 Concentrated exposure may cause headaches, memory loss, fatigue and weakness while prolonged lead exposure could result in reduced fertility, high blood pressure and kidney disease.

 Test your home for lead and asbestos before remodelling.
 You can buy at-home lead tests for paint and water, but removal is best left to a professional.
 Asbestos should only be tested and handled by a licensed inspector.